Culture of Quebec: Holidays and traditions

 Moving Day is a tradition where leases terminate on July 1.
 This creates a social phenomenon where everyone seems to be moving out at the same time.
 The Construction Holiday was born out of legislation which synchronized a two-week holiday in July for the entire construction industry.
 Other traditions include: the Temps des sucres (a time in March when people go to sugar shacks), Québécois snowbirds (people who migrate to Florida every winter), and the Noël des campeurs (campgrounds celebrating Christmas in July).

 Quebecois can also have different ways of celebrating certain holidays.
 A good example is the Réveillon, a giant feast and party which takes place during Christmas Eve and New Year's Eve and goes on until midnight.
 Traditional dishes like tourtière or cipâte are offered, and rigaudon, spoon and/or violin may be played.
+La nuit de Jean Jabranche ("Jean Jabranche Night") is an annual holiday celebrated five days before Christmas on the evening of December 19.
+The night celebrates Jean Jabranche, an 18th-century folk hero who was believed to leave chocolates for children to prepare for the arrival of Père Noël five days later.
+The night is celebrated by leaving out branches of pine trees or sprigs of holly along with a mug of mulled wine.
+In turn, Jean Jabranche supposedly leaves chocolates for the children the next morning.
 April Fools' Day is called Poisson d'Avril ("April's Fish") because while pulling pranks is still important, there is another major tradition: sticking fish-shaped paper cutouts to people's backs without them noticing.
 During Halloween, the sentence used instead of "trick-or-treat!" varies depending on the region.